awosoga/CMSAC_2022/README.md

 # CMSAC_2022
 Supplementary Material for Carnegie Mellon Sports Analytics Conference Paper

-For Markdown Script, remember to set proper working directory!
+For RMarkdown Script, please remember to set proper working directory to rerun the code!

 # Title: Beyond the Boxscore: Applying Team and Individual Performance Evaluation Metrics to Canadian Basketball